+1.14 The nature of this project is most appropriately described as research involving:-

+(more than one may apply)

+Behavioural observation

+\Box Questionnaire(s) - please provide a copy of the questionnaire /survey

+□ Interview(s) - please provide a list of questions to be asked, or if semi-structured the topics

+Qualitative methodologies (e.g. focus groups) - please provide the questions/topics to be covered

+Psychological experiments Fridewise a size studies

+Epidemiological studies

+Data linkage studies

+Psychiatric or clinical psychology studies

+Human physiological investigation(s)

+Biomechanical device(s)

+□Human tissue(s) []

+Human genetic analysis

+□ A clinical trial of drug(s) or device(s)

+Lab-based experiment - please provide relevant COHSS / RA forms

+□ Archaeological excavation/fieldwork

+□ Re-analysis of archaeological finds/ancient artefacts

+Human remains analysis

-□ Lone working or travel to unfamiliar places (e.g. interviews in participants homes) - please provide relevant risk assessment form
+□Lone working or travel to unfamiliar places (e.g. interviews in participants homes) - please

+provide relevant risk assessment form

-☐ Other (please specify in the box below)
+\Box Other (please specify in the box below)

 If 'Other' please provide details

--

 1.15 Human Participants, Date or Material - the project will involve:

 Please select the appropriate box(es)

-☐ Participants [proceed to next question 1.6]
+Participants [proceed to next question 1.16]

-□ Data [proceed to question 2.20]
+Data [proceed to question 2.20]

-☐Tissues /Fluids / DNA Samples [proceed to question 2.21]
+Tissues /Fluids / DNA Samples [proceed to question 2.21]

-☐ Remains [proceed to question 2.24]
+\square Remains [proceed to question 2.24]

-□No [proceed to Section 3]

-1.16 Will the participants be from any of the following groups: (tick as many as applicable)
+1.16 Will the participants be from any of the following groups:

+(tick as many as applicable)

-□Students or staff of this University ^{§§}
+\Box Students or staff of this University [†]

-☐ Children/legal minors (anyone under the age of 18 years)
+Children/legal minors (anyone under the age of 18 years)

-☐ Patients or clients of professionals
+□ Patients or clients of professionals

-☐Those with learning disability
+Those with learning disability

-☐Those who are unconscious, severely ill, or have a terminal illness
+Those who are unconscious, severely ill, or have a terminal illness

-☐Those in emergency situations
+Those in emergency situations

-☐Those with mental illness (particular if detained under Mental Health Legislation)
+Those with mental illness (particular if detained under Mental Health Legislation)

-☐ People with dementia
+People with dementia

-□Prisoners

-☐Young Offenders

-☐ Adults who are unable to consent for themselves

-\square Any other person whose capacity to consent may be compromised

-\Box A member of an organisation where another individual may also need to give consent

-☐ Those who could be considered to have a particularly dependent relationship with the investigator, e.g. those in care homes

-□Other vulnerable groups (please list in box below)

-If 'Other' please provide details

-1.16a Justify their inclusion
+□ Prisoners □ Young Offenders

-$[\]S\S$ Where staff or students of the university are being used please explain how this is \underline{not} a convenience sampling
+^{} Please email EthicsInfo@uclan.ac.uk if any project involves HT Where staff or students of the university are being used please explain how this is not a convenience sampling